Who started the Kristallnacht pogrom?

 The SA’s role in the Kristallnacht pogrom:

-Holocaust deniers Irving and Weckert claim that only 3 out of 28 SA units participated in the riot; and, this happened only because they misunderstood their orders.
+Holocaust deniers Irving and Weckert claim that only 3 out of 28 SA units participated in the riot; according to these same deniers, this happened only because they misunderstood their orders.
 In fact, all 28 units enthusiastically participated—as did the SS and the Gestapo.
 The orders that came from their local leaders, fresh from Goebbels’s speech, were clear: “All Jewish shops are immediately to be destroyed by SA-men in uniform . . .
 Jewish synagogues are to be immediately set on fire . . .
 The Führer wants the police not to interfere . . .
 All Jews are to be disarmed.
 In case of resistance immediately shoot them down.”

-The evidence shows that Herschel Gryszpan acted alone when he shot vom Rath.
-There is no evidence of any association between Grynszpan and LICA before the assassination.
+The evidence shows that Herschel Grynszpan acted alone when he shot vom Rath.
+There is no evidence of any association between Grynszpan and the LICA before the assassination.
 The LICA attorney was asked to represent him by his family and his fees were paid by contributions from American Jews (among other contributors).

 Ingrid Weckert, “’Crystal Night’ 1938: The great Anti-German spectacle,” Journal for Historical Review, Summer, 1986, p.
 15 of 17 (“Conclusion”) at www.ihr.org/jhr/v06/v06p183_Weckert.html.
 The name of her article on Kristallnacht is called “’Crystal Night’ 1938: The Great Anti-German Spectacle.”
 The emphasis is the title is mine.